siyue-zhang/time-series-forecast-Darts/README.md

 ## Case 2

-This project demonstrates a case study of multivariate time series forecast.
-I'm using Jena Climate dataset recorded by the Max Planck Institute for Biogeochemistry.
+The second demonstrates a case study of multivariate time series forecast.
+It uses Jena Climate dataset recorded by the Max Planck Institute for Biogeochemistry.
 The dataset consists of 21 features such as temperature, pressure, humidity etc, recorded once per 10 minutes, from 01/01/2021 to 07/01/2021.

 Link: https://www.bgc-jena.mpg.de/wetter/

-Raw data include following parameters as example:
+Raw data include following parameters as example, the target is to predict future temperature:
 * Temperature in Kelvin Tpot (K)
 * Relative Humidityrh (%)
 * Wind Speed wv (m/s)